Meteor-han/ReaMVP/README.md

 ### Fine-tuning

-Run `downstream/prepare_data.py` to generate the input of the Buchwald-Hartwig dataset and the Suzuki-Miyaura dataset.
+Run `downstream/prepare_data.py` to generate the input of the Buchwald-Hartwig dataset, the Suzuki-Miyaura dataset, and the ELN BH dataset.

 Run `downstream/training.py` to fine-tune ReaMVP on a given downstream dataset.
 For example,